OmarAl-Weli/LSRE-2016-OmarAlWeli/Seminars/seminarnotes1.md

 ###**Personal Impression and Experience**</br>
 The paper was very informative of how to conduct a qualitative research and of the companies handle quality requirements in general.
 This paper descibed every steps in details, therefore it made easy to understand and follow.

+###**Paper 5**</br>

+J. Karlsson, K. Ryan, “A cost-value approach for prioritizing requirements”, IEEE Software, 1997.</br>

+####**Overview**</br>

+Although requirement prioritisation is an important aspect of any successfull software engineering effort, requirment prioritisation and selection is mostly done informally and ad-hoc.
+Therefore in this paper, a requirements prioritisation tool is developed.
+The tool allows requirements engineers to rank requirements in two dimension: value to customers and cost of implementaion.
+Finally, the tool is applied successfully in two commercial telecom companies projects.

+####**Tool

 ###**References**

 [1]Gorschek, Tony, and Alan M. Davis.
 "Requirements engineering: In search of the dependent variables."
 Information and Software Technology 50.1 (2008): 67-75.</br>